-- d) estimation of socio-economic and environmental benefits, including consideration of potential abstraction from car journeys. - G 2.2.17 Stage 9: Where a line speed increase is identified as feasible for the existing infrastructure, or a case can be made for an intervention to increase the line speed and remove the existing LDPS, then funding can be sought and the proposed intervention implemented. - G 2.2.18 Stage 10: Where an LDPS is identified as feasible for the existing infrastructure, or a case can be made for an intervention to implement an LDPS, then funding can be sought and the proposed intervention implemented. - G 2.2.19 Stage 11: Where a case cannot be made for a change to the status quo, or no opportunity to raise train speeds is identified, no action is taken.
+- a) specification and costing of track, signalling or structures interventions; - b) estimation of journey time savings; - c) estimated demand and revenue impacts; - d) estimation of socio-economic and environmental benefits, including consideration of potential abstraction from car journeys. - G 2.2.16 Stage 9: Where a line speed increase is identified as feasible for the existing infrastructure, or a case can be made for an intervention to increase the line speed, then funding can be sought and the proposed intervention implemented. - G 2.2.17 Stage 10: Where an LDPS is identified as feasible for the existing infrastructure, or a case can be made for an intervention to implement an LDPS, then funding can be sought and the proposed intervention implemented. - G 2.2.18 Stage 11: Where a case cannot be made for a change to the status quo, or no opportunity to raise train speeds is identified, no action is taken.